SHOW ME (3:43)

 Membership bundles are separate and distinct from member groups.

 You can set up as many different bundle membership levels as you want.
 Within each bundle level, visitors to your site can create separate bundles.
 Simply by applying to that level, a visitor creates a new bundle and becomes the administrator for that bundle.
 As the bundle administrator, that person is responsible for adding new members to the bundle.
-The next person who applies to the bundle membership level creates another bundle and can add members to their bundle.
+The next person who applies to the bundle membership level creates another bundle and can add new members to their bundle.

 In the above example, there are two bundle membership levels (Company and Team) with two bundles in each (two different companies and two different teams).